daveyarwood/blog.djy.io/src/_posts/2019-11-22-conjuring-clojure-in-vim.md

 > and as a result, Conjure is now able to do a lot more with a lot less effort.
 >
 > I've been using the new Conjure since it dropped, and I have to say, it's even
 > more awesome than the older Conjure described below!
-I plan to write a new
+>
+> See [Conjuring Clojure in Vim: 2020 Edition][cciv-2020] for an updated version
-> version of this blog post soon showing off the new Conjure, but for now,
+> of this blog post based on the newer version of Conjure.
-> you can keep reading to get an idea of what Conjure has to offer.
-Just be
-> aware that if you're following along at home, it won't work exactly the way
-> I'm describing here.

 Clojure tooling for Vim has been getting more and more interesting over the past few years, especially in the last year or so.